gandreini/css-guidelines/css-style-guide.md

 - faster CSS coding;
 - a more coherent spacing of elements;
-- changing the value of `$spacing-unit` of a few pixel, you can change the overall look and feel of you UI in seconds.
+- changing the value of `$spacing-unit` of a few pixels, you can change the overall look and feel of your UI in seconds.

 ### 1.10	HTML 5